-Also, this list doesn’t contain the many classics I read before audio books so check out the comments section for those recommendations.
+Also, this list doesn’t contain classics (read years ago) so check out the comments section for those recommendations.
 And please add your own favorites to round out the list.

 Favorites for Most – Most sci-fi/fantasy fans will love these

 These books are some of the best fantasy out there.
 The protagonist is brilliant, in part because he works at it, not because he’s some chosen one.
 I liked the second book even better than the first.
 The narrator Nick Podehl is fantastic.
 He has a younger voice (rare in audiobooks) that nails the main character.
 These books have more amazing quotes in them than any other book I’ve read.
 Everyone should read these.
 Note: the third book is not written yet.

 Wonderful story, as everyone knows, and great narration.
 But be warned: Book 4 was originally read by John Lee and the fans rioted.
 Finally they recorded it again with Roy Dotrice but the new reviews say he did a terrible job.
 So I have not listened to book 4 by Roy Dotrice.
 As far as the other books go, Roy Dotrice is amazing, as long as you don’t mind the occasional bad female voice or comical pirate voice.
 Also, Roy Dotrice makes a little cameo in the HBO show as the pyromancer (and he’s adorable!)